W&M's HPC systems have several types of user filesystems, intended for different purposes. These can be grouped into two broad categories:

-/local/ and are physically resident on a node's local disk.
-Accordingly, they may provide better performance than global filesystems (depending on the application and the load on the cluster), but their contents are visible only on the local node.
+/local/and are physically resident on one or more disks directly attached to a node.
+Since operations on local filesystems never have to travel over a network, they may provide better, more consistent performance than global filesystems (depending on the application and the load on the cluster), but their contents are only accessible on the local node.

-Additional distinctions are made between home directory filesystems, data filesystems, and scratch filesystems.
+Additional distinctions are made between home filesystems, scratch filesystems, and data filesystems.

 - Home filesystems (e.g.

-/sciclone/home2) contain users' home directories, the starting point when a user logs in, and where a user's environment configuration is stored.
-A user's home directory is appropriate for source code, executables, scripts, configuration files, and small (less than a gigabyte or so) data files.
+/sciclone/home2) contain users' home directories: the starting point when a user logs in, and where a user's environment configuration is stored.
+A user's home directory is appropriate for source code, executables, configuration files, scripts, and small (less than a gigabyte or so) data files.
+Unless you have been directed otherwise, you should not have a job read or write any substantial amount of data to home filesystems, as doing so is extremely likely to impact others' interactive work.

 - Scratch filesystems (e.g.

-/local/scr) provide high-performance, temporary storage of large amounts of working data which are needed only on a short-term basis, typically a few days or weeks, and is appropriate for files which are not needed on a long-term basis, which can easily be re-created, or which will be copied to a remote system for long-term storage.
+/local/scr) provide high-performance storage of large amounts of working data which are needed only on a short-term basis, typically a few days or weeks, and is appropriate for files which are not needed on an ongoing basis, which can easily be re-created, or which will be copied to a remote system for long-term storage.
 Scratch filesystems are not backed up, and files which have not been accessed for 90 days are automatically deleted.

 - Data filesystems (e.g.